jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 Prioritisation
     BV and BAmb have the final say
-    Start with all requirements ans wont have and then justify any priority increment
+    Start with all requirements as "wont have" and then justify any priority increment Business sponsor
-Business sponsor
     - Expects ALL must haves
     - Typically expects most/all should haves